Experity/docutap.github.io/_posts/2017-03-30-1200-product-update.md

 ## Data Warehousing, Business Intelligence and Reporting

-BI integrations really depend on the data you're querying for.
 Are you looking for the current wait times, the patients currently being treated, all patients for the day, etc?

 In addition to our Reports, we have three ways to pull data: